siddhiraj09/databases/README.md

 ## Work Distribution
 ### Disha Chopra
 Developed page for caretaker view, managed and resolved errors in the same.
-Teste and debugged the database and web app. yuuu
+Teste and debugged the database and web app.

 ### Hirva Patel
 Worked on backend and integrating it with front-end.